odlp/factory_bot_variants/README.md

 # FactoryBotVariants

-In tests, particularly when asserting the order of entities, it's common to create several objects which vary by only one or two attributes:
+In tests it's common to create several objects which vary by only one or two attributes (particularly when asserting the order, or filtering, of entities):

 ```ruby
 it "sorts dogs oldest to youngest" do